nSIGHT 1 [SCS Space]

 nSight 1 also carries the first flight model of the SCS Gecko imager, a very compact RGB camera with a ground sampling distance of approximately 30 m.

-The satellite will be launched with the bulk of the QB50 constellation to the ISS in 2017, from where they will be deployed.
+The satellite was launched with the bulk of the QB50 constellation to the ISS in 2017, from where the satellite was deployed on 25 May 2017.
 The in-orbit lifetime of nSIGHT 1 is about 3 months, from deployment to de-orbit.
+On 24 April 2020, it reentered the atmosphere.

 |Type / Application:||Technology, atmosphere, earth observation|